tundish/balladeer/balladeer/doc/map.rst

 Traffic and Transits
 ~~~~~~~~~~~~~~~~~~~~

-It's very common in a story for a way to be blocked, only to open later.
+Sometimes in a story a way is blocked, only to be opened later.
 Or perhaps
 there's a slippery slope which can be taken only in one direction.

 :py:class:`~balladeer.lite.compass.Traffic` is a simple state definition to model that behaviour.